shivannis/xandr-docs-public/xandr-docs/articles/invest/data-marketplace-partners-and-contact-information.md

 ---
 title: Microsoft Invest - Data Marketplace Partners and Contact Information
-description: In this article, find a list of data provider partners along with links to their home pages. ms.date: 10/28/2023
+description: In this article, find a list of data provider partners and links to their home pages. ms.date: 10/28/2023
 ---